-Rationale: Knowledge of the origin of meat-and-bone meal, greaves or feedstuffs containing either meat-and-bone meal or greaves, is necessary to assess the risk of release of BSE agent.
-Meat-and-bone meal and greaves originating in countries of high BSE risk pose a higher release risk than that from low risk countries.
-Meat-and-bone meal and greaves originating in countries of unknown BSE risk pose an unknown release risk.
+Rationale: Knowledge of the origin of meat-and-bone meal, greaves or feedstuffs containing either meat-and-bone meal or greaves, is necessary to assess the risk of entry of BSE agent.
+Meat-and-bone meal and greaves

 This point is irrelevant if the exposure assessment outlined below in Article 11.5.27. indicates that meat-and-bone meal or greaves has not been fed, either deliberately or accidentally, in the past eight years.
 Nevertheless, documentation should be provided on the control systems (including relevant legislation) in place to ensure that meat-and-bone meal or greaves has not been fed to cattle.